in the 180 and 360 sizes are temporarily out of stock. We expect them to

 The purpose of our digestive tract is to extract and absorb the essential nutrients contained in our food.
 Consuming cooked foods can cause our body to take enzymes from the liver, pancreas, and other organs to use in the digestion process.
 Over time, this can cause these organs to be stressed, which can weaken our immune system and slow down our metabolism.

 Digestive enzymes assist in the breakdown of proteins, fats, carbohydrates, and sugars.
 The body can't utilize the nutrients even in healthy foods unless digestive enzymes are present to aid in the delivery of the nutrients to the bloodstream, cells, and organs.
 And, these nutrients are what keep the immune system and the rest of the body strong and healthy.

 If the body is forced to supply the digestive enzymes needed for digestion, then it has fewer enzymes for other essential body functions.
 Including supplemental plant enzymes at the time food is consumed provides two important benefits.
 First, the plant enzymes can go to work immediately to start the digestive process.
 Second, the body doesn't have to take enzymes from other organs.
 This means that more metabolic enzymes will be available to help organs and tissues function properly.

 Including enzyme supplements in a daily diet may yield these important benefits:

-Each vegetarian capsule contains four different types of enzymes to digest proteins, two types for digesting fibers, one type for digesting fats and oils, two types that reduce starches, and seven types of enzymes for sugars and dairy products.
+Each vegetarian capsule contains four different types of enzymes to digest proteins, four types for digesting fibers, a powerful enzyme for digesting fats and oils, two types that reduce starches, and six types of enzymes for sugars, grains and dairy products.

 PROTEIN REDUCING ENZYMES: